 - How do I apply for a Master’s degree?

 Each degree has its own specific application procedure.
 Please visit the website of the Master’s course you are interested in for details.
-A list of the Master’s courses co-run by ParisTech is available here.
+A selection of the Master’s programs co-run by ParisTech schools is available here.

 - What level of French is required?

-The Master’s programmes are taught in French and/or English.
-The language of teaching is indicated on the webpage for each Master’s course.
+The Master’s programs are taught in French and/or English.
+The language of teaching is indicated on the webpage of each Master’s course.

 - Can I do an internship in a company in France?

 The rules about internships are different for different Master’s courses.
 Please check the curriculum of the course you are interested in to find out the specific requirements for the final-year project.
 The schools have teams that can help students find a placement.
 Internships are very popular in France, so lots of companies offer them.
 However, it is up to the company to decide whether or not they accept a particular student for an internship.

 - How do I apply to do a PhD at one of the ParisTech schools?

 If you want to do a PhD at one of the laboratories run by the ParisTech schools, we recommend that you contact the laboratory directly to introduce yourself and identify a potential supervisor and PhD topic.
 To do a PhD, you must have been accepted by the laboratory and have the necessary funding.

 A list of the laboratories run by the ParisTech schools is available here.